 Taylor’s insights are pretty spot-on — it’s a privilege in itself not to have to reconcile with your own privilege.

-It’s great that Taylor is finally starting to learn about her white privilege but it would be even better if she could learn what to do with it.
-Hopefully, this is only the beginning of her journey.
+It’s great that Taylor is finally starting to learn about her white privilege but hopefully, this is just the beginning of her journey.